 Type: DSLR | Sensor: Full frame | Megapixels: 20.2MP | Lens mount: Canon EF | Screen: 3.2in touchscreen, 1,620,000 dots | Viewfinder: Pentaprism | Max burst speed: 14/16fps | Max video resolution: 4K | User level: Professional

 Built like a tank and almost as heavy, the Canon EOS-1D X Mark II nevertheless has sublimely natural handling, thanks to its built-in vertical grip and meticulously duplicated control buttons and dials.
 Like the competing Nikon D5, (see number 11 in this list) it sacrifices megapixels for outright speed.
-As such, resolving fine detail isn’t this DSLR camera’s strong point, but it offers a blisteringly fast continuous drive rate of 14fps, rising to 16fps in Live View mode.
+This means outright resolving fine detail isn’t this DSLR camera’s strong point, but it offers a blisteringly fast continuous drive rate of 14fps, rising to 16fps in Live View mode.
 This makes the Canon EOS-1D X Mark II ideal for shooting sports and wildlife, especially as the fast drive rate is backed up by a 61-point autofocus system that’s superb at tracking moving subjects.
-Images remain impressively noise-free even at very high ISO settings, making this one of the best DSLR cameras you can buy right now if you're a pro.
+Images remain impressively noise-free even at very high ISO settings, making this one of the best pro DSLR cameras you can buy right now.
+Mirrorless rivals may match or beat it for continuous shooting speeds, but DSLRs like the EOS-1D X II still rule the roost – for now – at following fast-moving subjects.

 6. Nikon D7500